NSW Work Injury Claim

 What usually goes wrong before a PIAWE dispute surfaces

-Most workers do not spot the problem on day one.
+The usual PIAWE dispute starts before the worker notices the pattern.
 Usually the underpayment has already been running for a while, and the insurer has started using that wrong number as if it were the settled baseline for the rest of the claim.

 The insurer uses a stripped-back wage figure

-A common problem is that the insurer starts with ordinary base pay and quietly leaves out overtime, shift patterns, allowances, or commissions that formed a real part of weekly earnings.
+The common stripped-back calculation starts with ordinary base pay and quietly leaves out overtime, shift patterns, allowances, or commissions that formed a real part of weekly earnings.
 Once that number becomes the baseline, later sections of the claim can all be distorted.

 Workers trust the first letter too much

-Many workers assume the first calculation must be correct because it looks formal.
+The first calculation can look correct because it arrives in a formal letter.
 In reality, it is worth checking the insurer's maths against real payslips, especially where the pre-injury year included roster variation, night shift, public holiday work, or changing hours.

 The rate issue is discovered after payments drop